Moseh-25-sudo/The-Lyrical-Lord/README.md

 ## Future

-Beyond this initial MVP which was built in 2 weeks, I would like to continue to add many more features to Lyrics For Learning.
-In particular, I would like to setup an authentication system.
-With this, I would also like to enable users to have profiles so they can check out their past progress and further personalize the experience by suggesting songs and words to explore based on past use.
-In addition, I'd like to allow users to edit past submissions and upvote each other's interpretations as well.
-I am also considering adding a "Top Users" board on the homepage too.
+The Lyrical Lord has a lot more features that I would like to add in the future, beyond this original MVP that was created in just two weeks.
+I want to build up an authentication system specifically.
+Along with this, I would also like to make it possible for users to create profiles, which would allow them to view their previous progress and further customize the experience by offering phrases and songs to listen to or explore depending on previous usage.
+Furthermore, I would like to enable people to modify previously submitted work and to support and encourage one another's interpretations.
+Additionally, I'm thinking about including a "Top Users" board on the front page.

-If you have any feedback (ex: feature ideas) or would like to contribute to this project, please feel free to contact me.
+Please don't hesitate to get in touch with me if you would want to help to this project or if you have any suggestions for features.

 ## Attributions